Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

   1. The argument `-v /alluxio_ufs:/opt/alluxio/underFSStorage` tells Docker to use the host volume and persist the Alluxio UFS root data in the host directory `/alluxio_ufs`, as explained above in the Docker volume section.

-### B. Launch Docker Alluxio Containers Using User-Defined Network
+### Option: Launch Docker Alluxio Containers Using User-Defined Network

 Using host network is simple, but it has disadvantages.
 For example